Gilbert Strang: Biography

 While at Oxford, Strang met his future wife Jillian Shannon, and they married in 1958.
 Following his Ph.D. at UCLA, they have lived in Wellesley, Massachusetts for almost all of his 62 years on the MIT faculty.
 The Strangs have three sons David, John, and Robert and describe themselves as a very close-knit family.

-Strang plans to retire in 2023.
+He retired on May 15, 2023 after giving his final "Linear Algebra and Learning from Data" lecture at MIT.

 Strang's teaching has focused on linear algebra which has helped the subject become essential for students of many majors.
 His linear algebra video lectures are popular on YouTube and MIT OpenCourseware.
 Strang founded Wellesley-Cambridge Press to publish Introduction to Linear Algebra (now in 6th edition) and ten other books.